 UC Santa Cruz Arboretum and Botanic Garden is located on High Street between the main campus entrance and the west entrance.
+Detailed driving directions can be found here.

 HOURS AND ADMISSION